A Royal Caribbean drink package is an extra-cost add-on for cruise ship passengers that provides unlimited amount of drinks for a fixed daily price.

 Deluxe Beverage Package

-Since September 2016, Royal Caribbean has simplified its unlimited alcohol packages by offering just one package, the Deluxe Beverage package.
+Royal Caribbean offers just one unlimited alcohol package, the Deluxe Beverage package.

-It offers "the best of both worlds," with access to nearly the entire stock of alcoholic and non-alcoholic beverages.
+The Deluxe package offers "the best of both worlds," with access to nearly the entire stock of beverages with or without liquor.
 Enjoy virtually unlimited combinations on everything from cocktails with top-shelf spirits to premium teas and every beverage in between.

 For each guests that purchases this package, it includes